stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 In practice, only one or a small number of nodes' input values actually affect the output value for any given slot.
-As discussed in (#nomination), which nodes' input values to use depends on a cryptographic hash of the slot number and node public keys.
+As discussed in (#nominate-message), which nodes' input values to use depends on a cryptographic hash of the slot number and node public keys.
 A node's chances of affecting the output value depend on how often it appears in other nodes' quorum slices.